aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/trainer/pytorch_config.rst

                         <td><p></p></td>
                         <td><p><code class="xref"><span class="pre">size_average</span></code></p></td>
                         <td><p>null</p></td>
                         <td><p>(bool, optional) – Deprecated (see reduction).
 By default, the losses are averaged over each loss element in the batch.
 Note that for some losses, there are multiple elements per sample.
-If the field size_average is set to False, the losses are instead summed for each minibatch.
+If the field size_average is set to False, the losses are instead summed for each mini-batch.
 Ignored when reduce is False.
 Default: True</p></td>
                     </tr>
                     <tr>
                         <td><p></p></td>